MaximAshin/MaximAshin.github.io/_posts/2022-10-16-modifying-router-firmware.md

 You can dowload it here if the site is down: [WRT160Nv3_0_03_003.zip](https://github.com/MaximAshin/MaximAshin.github.io/files/9795539/WRT160Nv3_0_03_003.zip)

-# Reversing httpd - TODO!!!!!!!!!!!!!!!!!!!!!!!!!
+# Reversing httpd - TODO
 Following the [article](https://elongl.github.io/exploitation/2021/05/30/pwning-home-router.html) Elon wrote, I reversed the httpd binary and searched for dangerous function calls like system(), eval() etc...
-Also, I tried to find mentions of nvram_get() (nvram == non volatile ram == stays on the disk) to see if there's any unsanitized user input being used in important places.
+Also, I tried to find mentions of nvram_get() (nvram == non volatile ram) to see if there's any unsanitized user input being used in important places.
+After a few hours, it looked like all the previously known vulns were closed off.

-# Let's Build a Firmware!
+# Let's Build a Firmware?
 After spending a few hours reversing httpd, I thought to myself that I should try re-building the firmware with my own reverse-shell.
 I knew this wasn't any fancy RCE exploit, but a common problem with wacky routers.
 Still, I believe this is a handy trick to learn.